AttoSHINE: Generation of continuous-wave terawatt-scale attosecond X-ray pulses at SHINE: Electron beam simulation results

 Figure \ref{fig:left}(c) and (d) present the longitudinal phase space distribution after BC2 and L4 for the tail-current spike case.
 In this scenario, the L1 phase is adjusted to $-12.1^\circ$, the LH phase is set to $-152.0^\circ$, and the L2 phase is tuned to $-28.9^\circ$.
 The primary distinction of the tail spike case is that the current spike is located at the trailing edge of the electron bunch.
 After BC2, the longitudinal phase space distribution exhibits a small protrusion beneath the characteristic ``C shaped'' profile, where electrons accumulate and form a current spike.
 During subsequent transport through sections L3 and L4, this current spike region develops a sufficiently strong chirp due to the LSC effect.
 Additionally, a high-current region formed by nonlinear compression is also present at the bunch head, similarly contributing a minor chirp.
 Compared to the head-current spike case, the peak current in the tail-current spike case is lower, approximately 5 kA, resulting in a correspondingly smaller chirp.
 Moreover, between the two high-current regions lies a plateau region with a current of approximately 2 kA.

-By adjusting the phase of individual linac section, the longitudinal phase space distribution of the electron bunch can be precisely manipulated, allowing for fine control of the peak current.
+By adjusting the phase of individual linac sections, the longitudinal phase space distribution of the electron bunch can be precisely manipulated, allowing for fine control of the peak current.
 Figure \ref{fig:24} illustrates how variations in the LH rf phase affect the longitudinal phase space distribution in both the head- and tail-current spike cases.
-During these variations, the beam compression factor is held constant, while the downstream magnet strengths are correspondingly adjusted to maintain the electron bunch energy at the central reference energy of the magnets.
-In the head-current spike case, increasing (or decreasing) the LH phase by 0.1° results in a corresponding increase (or decrease) in the peak current by approximately 1 kA.
-In contrast, the tail-current spike case exhibits an opposite trend: a 0.1° increase (or decrease) in LH phase leads to a decrease (or increase) in peak current by about 1 kA.
+During these variations, the bunch compression factor is held constant, while the downstream magnet strengths are correspondingly adjusted to maintain the electron bunch energy at the central reference energy of the magnets.
+In the head-current spike case, increasing (or decreasing) the LH phase by $0.1^\circ$ results in a corresponding increase (or decrease) in the peak current by approximately 1 kA.
+In contrast, the tail-current spike case exhibits the opposite behavior, where a $0.1^\circ$ increase or decrease in the LH phase results in a decrease or increase of the peak current by about $1\,\mathrm{kA}$.
 These trends are primarily driven by changes in the first-order energy chirp induced by the linac rf phase.
 This chirp not only governs the final peak current and bunch length after compression, but in the tail-current spike case, it also significantly reshapes the overall current profile.